Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

    versions will be discarded.
   -Permission renamed: "advancedcircuits_reloadcfg" -> "ac_reloadcfg".
   -Added full intergration support.
-AC will fully integrate if you use the provided custom terraria server (optional).
+AC will fully integrate if you use the provided custom Terraria Server (optional).
-  -Added Wireless Transmitter Component (Adamantite Ore).
+  -Added Wireless Transmitter Component (adamantite ore).
   -Pumps can now be configured using 5 different profiles (default + 4 Modifiers).
   -Added SignCommands cooperation.
 If a Sign Command is written on a sign triggered by a "1" signal in an Advanced Circuit, then this Sign Command will